 Other Expenses

 In lieu of or in addition to an honorarium, team members may offer to cover costs incurred to host/attend a meeting or event (registration, travel, room rental, meal, translator, etc.).
-This should follow the approval process below.
+If a team member decides to do this, they should follow the Non-Employee Expense Reimbursement Process.

 Approval Process